beginners corner

 Covered Call Writing and Inverse ETFs: Generating Cash in Extreme Bear Markets

 Inverse Exchange-Traded Funds (ETFs) use derivatives to bet against the direction of financial markets.
-These are known as short or bear ETFs and will make money if markets decline in value.
-They will lose money, however, if markets move against the bet.
-Covered call writers who have a bearish market outlook may find these funds […]
+These are known as short or bear ETFs and will make money if markets decline in […]

 33 Comments Continue Reading →